A Quinta: O Desafio: Leaders

 Like last season, some guests entered the farm to take the place of leader and boss, instructing the contestants on their daily works.

 Final Prize

 The final prize for the winner is €20,000, the same value of the A Quinta.
 However, if contestants disregard the rules, a certain amount will be removed from the final prize, or else, go up if the teams win challenges and show work hard.
-On Day 57, it was announced that the runner-up and the third place will received €5,000 divided in different values.
+On Day 57, it was announced that the runner-up and the third place would receive €5,000 divided in different values.